lime-rt/lime/doc/usermanual.rst

       density[n] = f(x,y,z);
     }

 LIME can deal with an unlimited number n of collision partners (CPs).
 In most cases, a single density profile will suffice.
-Note that the number of returned density function values no longer has to be the same as the number of CPs listed in the moldata file(s), but if the numbers are different, LIME will require the user to provide the collPartIds parameter to allow the CPs associated with each density value to be matched to those in the moldata file(s).
-Note also that moldata CPs for which there is no density return will be ignored.
+Note that the number of returned density function values no longer has to be the same as the number of CPs listed in the moldata file(s) so long as the user sets values for the collPartIds parameter, but if this parameter is not supplied, and the numbers are different, LIME may not be able to match the CPs associated with each density value to those in the moldata file(s).
+Note also that moldata CPs for which there is no matching density will be ignored.

 The density is a number density, that is, the number of molecules of the respective CP per unit volume (in cubic meters, not cubic centimeters).